 Father Alfred Boeddecker Award

 Joseph Cotchett was awarded the Fr.
 Alfred Boeddeker Award from St. Anthony Foundation at a special luncheon and awards ceremony.
 This honor is given to those who support St. Anthony’s mission and work in servicing the poor and homeless.
-St. Anthony Foundation’s mission is to feed, heal, shelter, clothe, lit the spirits of those in need, and create a society in which all persons flourish.
+St. Anthony Foundation’s mission is to feed, heal, shelter, clothe, lift the spirits of those in need, and create a society in which all persons flourish.
 They are committed to providing the poor with basic needs and services.
 St. Anthony Foundation was founded by Fr.
 Alfred Boeddeker, a Franciscan friar who founded humanitarian programs to aid the poor and marginalized in the San Francisco Bay Area.
 One of Fr.
 Boeddeker’s greatest sayings: “the great activity of our life is to love.”

 KaBOOM! ("Playground In A Day")